 8. The PCF reuses steps 3-5 of the SM Policy Association Modification procedure as specified in clause 4.16.5.2.1 of TS 23.502 [3] to update SM policy, including QoS parameters and indication of PDU Session release received from EECF in step 6.

+NOTE: It is assumed that the controlled resources (e.g., Non-GBR QoS Flows, slices, PDU Sessions) are used only for the best-effort traffic and the guaranteed traffic is not affected.

 9. The SMF triggers N4 Session Modification procedure specified in clause 4.4.1.3 of TS 23.502 [3] to enforce the QoS parameters in the updated SM policy in step 8.

 10.If the updated SM policy in step 8 includes indication of PDU session release, the SMF triggers PDU Session release procedure specified in clause 4.3.4.2 of TS 23.502 [3].

+Editor's note: whether a new NF or a NWDAF is used is FFS

+Editor's Note: how per UE energy consumption can be derived from data on data-rate or volume is FFS (same rate or volume can consume different amount power/energy depending on radio conditions).
+More details on the PDU /session granularity energy related information is FFS.

+Editor's Note: whether the operator can trust a third party to provide energy related thresholds for subscribers is FFS

 6.x.4 Impacts on existing services, entities and interfaces

 EECF: New network functionalities are as description of clause 6.x.2.